 The unfortunate Fukushima disaster

-The Fukushima disaster was a shock to the entire world and had a severe impact on the residents and environment of Japan.
-The disaster polluted the waters of the Pacific Ocean with the radioactive water and caused untold damage to the marine environment.
+The Fukushima disaster was a shock to the entire world.
+It had a severe impact on the residents and environment of Japan.
+The disaster polluted the waters of the Pacific Ocean with the radioactive water.
+This caused untold damage to the marine environment.

-Through several measures, Japan has become much more eco-friendly than it was and continues to incorporate more rules and laws to become greener, and so it seems that Japan can indeed be called an eco-friendly country as of now.
+Through several measures, Japan has become much more eco-friendly than it was.
+It continues to incorporate more rules and laws to become greener.
+Therefore, it seems that Japan can indeed be called an eco-friendly country as of now.